-Creating Texture With Artists' Soft Pastels
+How to Create Texture With Artists' Soft Pastels

-How To Create Texture In Pastel Paintings
+How to Create Texture in Pastel Paintings

-Of course you can use any number of different types of marks to create your painting and the type of mark will help to define your style.
+- Of course, you can use any number of different types of marks to create your painting and the type of mark will help to define your style.
 Mix and match depending on the subject at hand, the painting can only be improved by the variations.

-The Technique I Use To Create Texture
+The Technique I Use to Create Texture

 So, we can achieve texture in any number of ways using pastels, what is so special about this technique?